Odhynn/Naerk/content/Countries/Belgosreim.md

 | `Exports` | Fish, Whale Oil, Timber, Tamed Beasts, Ships, Sailors |
 | `Important Events` | Clapten Siege, Kraken Attack |

-A cold, inhospitable tundra full of great linnorms, frost giants, goblins and orc tribes.
+A cold, inhospitable tundra full of great linnorms, frost giants, goblins and orc nomadic tribes.
 Home to the dreadful acolytes of [[Twilight Veil]].
 On the western shores lies the whaler town of [[Clapten]].
-Kraken and other sea monsters have plagued these frozen reaches and there are many instances of such attacks on ships and ports.
+Kraken and other sea monsters have plagued these frozen reaches and there are [[Lokkam Kraken|many instances]] of such attacks on ships and ports.